Today’s Reading: Judges 4

 GOOGLE MAPS – To see where the photo was taken, click HERE.

 Now Deborah, a prophetess, the wife of Lapidoth, was judging Israel at that time…And the children of Israel came up to her for judgment.

-God is an equal opportunity Employer.
-His candidates for leadership included women, like Deborah, as well as men.
+God is an equal opportunity employer.
+His candidates for leadership included women as well as men.
 God chooses the person best suited for the task.
-Perhaps, because Israel’s judge was a woman, King Jabin, who was oppressing Israel, allowed Deborah to continue in her role.
+Perhaps, because Israel’s judge was a woman, King Jabin, who was oppressing Israel, allowed her to continue in her role.
 She used her position of strength to recruit Barak, who in turn called up an army of 10,000 troops.
 Tomorrow’s reading tells us about the torrent of Kishon, the stream that runs across the valley between Mt.
 Tabor and the Carmel range of hills.
 Flood conditions bogged down the chariots of Sisera in the mud and Israel prevailed.

 God had waited patiently until Israel called out to Him for deliverance before He would get involved.
 God does not necessarily bring trouble into our lives when we turn away from Him; it’s simply that if we abandon His presence and protection, and then try, in our own strength, to overcome our problems, we fail in our attempts at finding freedom.
 We, ourselves, have opened the door for the oppressor to triumph over us.

 Father God, I cry out to You daily for Your presence.
 You are most welcome to intervene in any way You choose in my life, my family, and in my community.
 You’ve created me in Your image, and that includes a free will.
 I yield my will to You so that I may do Your will.
 I pray this in the Name of the One who always did Your will, Your Son and my Saviour, Jesus Christ.
 Amen!